 Charities ought to be evaluated primarily on their effectiveness, not merely on their financial health and administrative costs.
 We ought to care much more about how many are helped and how much they are helped than the charities allocation of resources used to achieve such help.

-I have been extremely fortunate in my life, so I've taken the Giving What We Can pledge to give 10% of my pre-tax income to charity until I retire (I make a middle-class salary in the US, but since the US is so wealthy, I am ranked in the top 1% in the world based on my current income).
+I have been extremely fortunate in my life and I make a decent living (I make a middle-class salary in the US, but since the US is so wealthy, I am ranked in the top 1% in the world based on my current income), so I give a portion of my income to charity every month.
 Like most people today, I am bombarded with requests for donations by various nonprofits, NGO's, and charities.
 Who we give to can seem arbitrary, and many people's attitude is that all giving should be commended and to question the choice of organization to which one is giving can be seen as any combination of miserly, cynical, and callous.
 This attitude strikes me and many in the effective altruism movement as irrational and harmful.

 Givewell.org has a much more sensible approach to evaluating charities.
 It subjects charities to independent investigation and demands evidence-backed research from credible third parties.
 They provide rigorous analysis of top-performing charities and provide the highest quality evidence possible that their programs are not only effective, but extremely cost-effective.
 For instance, their top-rated charity, the Against Malaria Foundation, distributes insecticide-treated nets to some of world's poorest people, whose communities are often decimated by malaria.
 These nets cost $2.50 and GiveWell estimates that $3,000 in donations will save a life, and the evidence essentially assures that this is the case.
 Of course, the benefits of reducing the incidence of malaria go much further than saving lives, it prevents needless suffering and devastating economic damage, as well as many other benefits.
 When you compare these benefits to say, marginally improving the wing of a museum in an already wealthy community, the most basic moral assumptions should make this an easy choice.